xwying/torchshow/README.md

 `Note: The package is still under development and may have many bugs.`

-A python package that visualize your data in one line of code.
+Tensorshow visualizes your data in one line of code.
+It is developed to helped debugging Computer Vision project.

 Tensorshow automatically infers the type of a tensor such as RGB images, grayscale images, binary masks, categorical masks (automatically apply color palette), etc. and perform necessary unnormalization if needed.

-It is developed mainly to help debugging pytorch code.

 # Installation